Brown sugar: Modern types of brown sugar

+Muscovado is darkest of the modern types of natural brown sugar, sometimes almost black in color.
+Turbinado sugar is made from crystallized, partially evaporated sugar cane juice which has been spun in a centrifuge (giving its name) to remove part of the molasses.
+The sugar crystals are large and golden-colored.
+Demerara sugar is amber in color, 97–99% pure sucrose, and has also been centrifuged.

+Traditional types of brown sugar

+Traditional brown sugars are called by various names, such as panela, rapadura, jaggery, piloncillo, and others used regionally.

+Muscovado from the Portuguese açúcar mascavado, was the most common type of raw sugar and was also called brown sugar.

-Muscovado, panela, piloncillo, chancaca, jaggery and other natural dark brown sugars have been minimally centrifuged or not at all.
-Typically these sugars are made in smaller factories or "cottage industries" in developing nations, where they are produced with traditional practices that do not make use of industrialized vacuum evaporators or centrifuges.
+Muscovado, panela, piloncillo, chancaca, jaggery and other dark brown sugars have been minimally centrifuged or not at all.
+These types are made in smaller factories or "cottage industries" in developing nations, where they are produced with traditional practices that do not make use of industrialized vacuum evaporators or centrifuges.

 They are commonly boiled in open pans upon wood-fired stoves until the sugar cane juice reaches approximately 30% of the former volume and sucrose crystallization begins.
 They are then poured into molds to solidify or onto cooling pans where they are beaten or worked vigorously to produce a granulated brown sugar.
-In some countries, such as Mauritius or the Philippines, a natural brown sugar called muscovado is produced by partially centrifuging the evaporated and crystallizing cane juice to create a sugar-crystal rich mush, which is allowed to drain under gravity to produce varying degrees of molasses content in the final product.
-This process approximates a slightly modernized practice introduced in the 19th century to generate a better quality of natural brown sugar.
+In some countries, such as Mauritius or the Philippines, muscovado is produced by partially centrifuging the evaporated and crystallizing cane juice to create a sugar-crystal rich mush, which is allowed to drain under gravity to produce varying degrees of molasses content in the final product.
+This process approximates a slightly modernized practice introduced in the 19th century to generate a better quality of brown sugar.